-Autosport connectors are always smaller and lighter to meet the requirements of the harsh environment on race paths.
+Autosport connectors are smaller and lighter to meet the requirements of the harsh environment on race paths.
 But these assets are also used in other areas outside this traditional territory.
 Let see how they contribute to future technologies.
-By: Paul Webb, Global Product Manager, Autosport
+By Paul Webb, Autosport Global Product Manager.

-A compact, waterproof product is ideal for areas outside our traditional territory.
+A compact, waterproof product is ideal for areas outside autosport traditional territory.
 TE Connectivity (TE)'s DEUTSCH Autosport range of connectors, as the name suggests, are found at the heart of professional motorsport across the world.
-Way back in 1993, when we launched a racing specific connector to the world, we did not anticipate quite where else these parts would find homes.
-Yet our connectors have been used in unexpected and amazing other areas.
+Way back in 1993, when TE launched a racing specific connector to the world, TE did not anticipate quite where else these parts would find homes.
+Yet TE connectors have been used in unexpected and amazing other areas.

-The first place where we found non-racing customers, was in the light aviation environment. (which kind of made sense as the Autosport connectors are tested to the aerospace MIL-DTL-38999 standard).
+The first place where we found non-racing customers, was in the light aviation environment.
 Before the use of drones appearing in everyday life as we see today, movie makers often had the need for creative shots where the camera would pan around a landscape.
 Now this can be done with Computer Generated Imagery (CGI), but for proper authenticity and depth, some Hollywood companies preferred proper film.
 These camera vehicles were essentially complicated remote control helicopters, and weight and reliability were key.
 One of the designers was from motorsport background and designed the DEUTSCH Autosport parts into the unit and before we knew it, a famous character from a school of witchcraft and wizardry was being brought to life with the help of TE Connectivity's solutions!